jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 </FormulaAddIn>
 ```

 Take a look at my post on [XML functions](https://jdunkerley.co.uk/2016/08/13/beyond-alteryx-macros-part-2-how-to-create-an-xml-macro-function/) for most of the meanings of the XML.
 The special part for C++ functions is just the `Dll` part.
 This specifies the name of the file for Alteryx to read and the name of the function to call (`EntryPoint`).
-This is *case-sensitive* and must match the case in the cpp file exactly.
+This is *case-sensitive* and must match the case in the *cpp* file exactly.

 ## Installing in Alteryx

 Copy the DLL and XML file into the `bin\RuntimeData\FormulaAddIn` folder of your Alteryx install.
-If you have an admin install, you will need to do this as an administator.
-Restart Alteryx and hopefully it will show up and work:
+If you have an admin install, you will need to do this as an administrator.
+Restart Alteryx and hopefully, it will show up and work:

 ![Total Test](assets/alteryx-cpp-function/total-test.jpg)

 ## Wrapping It Up

 Congratulations - you have created your first custom function in C++.
-In another post I'll look at handling strings and returning error messages.
+In another post, I'll look at handling strings and returning error messages.

 The code for this post is available [here](https://www.dropbox.com/s/94o1hx5c5485hkr/AlteryxTotals.zip?dl=0)